CoderMayhem/CoderMayhem/README.md

 ## I'm an Electrical Engineering Undergrad and a Flutter & Full Stack Developer!

-- 🔭 I’m currently in my 3rd year of college!
+- 🔭 I’m currently in my final year of college!
-- 🌱 I’m learning Fullstack and exploring Blockchain
+- 🌱 I’m building Strello and contributing to open source projects
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Build more projects over various tech stacks
+- 🥅 2023 Goals: Scale Strello and contribute to 1 new open source organisation every month.
+We'll see which ones stick!
-- ⚡ Fun fact: I love playing guitar and I am a big big Potterhead
+- ⚡ Fun fact: I love playing guitar and I am a big big Potterhead.
+Hit me up, I absolutely love meeting new people

 ### Connect with me: